 Clarification Statement: Examples of vibrating materials that make sound could include tuning forks, kazoos, plucking a stretched string or rubber band, and stringed instruments.
-Examples of how sound can make matter vibrate could include holding a piece of paper near a speaker making sound, placing hand on personal larynx or mouth while humming, and holding an object near a vibrating tuning fork.
-Assessment Boundary: N/A
+Examples of sound making matter vibrate could include holding a piece of paper near a speaker making sound, placing hand on personal larynx or mouth while humming, and holding an object near a vibrating tuning fork.
+Assessment